video

 Bokeh is associated with the golden orb shapes formed in the images from out-of-focus light.
 “To the average onlooker, bokeh is what is regarded as more ‘aesthetic,’ or the overall look and feel,” says filmmaker Colin Dougan.

-You can create bokeh effects and bokeh video with careful and strategic use of the right lenses, or with bokeh effects in editing software.
+You can create bokeh effects and bokeh video with careful and strategic use of the right lenses, or with bokeh effects in video editing software.
 Both are effective methods, especially with the digital tools that are available to help you add stunning effects to your footage.

 Video by Colin Dougan